benlevyx/twitter-polling/eda.md

 ---

 Having collected the tweets, estimated the ground truth popularity of each candidate and developed the sentiment analysis model the next step was to perform exploratory data analysis (EDA).
 Note that the Twitter data collected for the purpose of this project has been made publicly available through this [link](https://drive.google.com/drive/u/1/folders/1kqZFj4rTtfL4D7No-8u6IZmoz3eySciz).
-A dataset that ontains more than 4 million tweets mentioning the five most popular candidates for the 2019 Democratic elections is potentially useful for future projects.
+A dataset that ontains more than 4 million tweets mentioning the five most popular candidates for the 2019 Democratic elections is potentially useful for future project.
+The notebook used to create the EDA can be found [here](https://github.com/benlevyx/twitter-polling/blob/master/notebooks/EDA/Twitter%20Polling%20EDA.ipynb).

 First, it is interesting to see how the sentiment analysis performs in general and on political tweets in particular.
 The following table gives a sample of some tweets that express a very strong opinion: